Ohio State Buckeyes: Men's gymnastics

-The Ohio State gymnastics team has won three national titles and fifteen Big Ten titles, and has produced 4 Nissen Award winners (The Heisman Trophy of Men's Gymnastics).
+The Ohio State gymnastics team has won three national titles and fifteen Big Ten titles, and has produced 5 Nissen Award winners (The Heisman Trophy of Men's Gymnastics).
 The team is currently coached by Rustam Sharipov.
-The Buckeyes have all their competitions at St. John Arena in Columbus, Ohio.
+The Buckeyes have all their competitions at the Covelli Center in Columbus, Ohio.

-Some of the more notable Buckeye alumni include Don Perry, the first OSU All-American in the sport (Trampoline - 1954 - 4th place), brothers Seth and Noah Riskin - Co-national Champions (Parallel Bars - 1985 - 1st place), and Mike Racanelli - Ohio State's first Nissen winner in 1990.
+Some of the more notable Buckeye alumni include Don Perry, the first OSU All-American in the sport (Trampoline – 1954 – 4th place), brothers Seth and Noah Riskin – co-national champions (Parallel Bars – 1985 – 1st place), and Mike Racanelli – Ohio State's first Nissen winner in 1990.
 Racanelli also went on to win Gymnastic's first Ohio State Male Athlete of the Year Award that same year, given out annually to the athlete who displays the best performance in his sport (regardless of grade).

 Following later in Racanelli's footsteps were other Nissen winners Kip Simons (1994), Blaine Wilson (1997) and Jamie Natalie (2001).
 Blaine Wilson (1995, 1996, 1997) and Jamie Natalie (2000, 2001) also went on to win Ohio State Male Athlete of the Year.
 Raj Bhavsar was the only other Men's Gymnast to win Ohio State Athlete of the Year which he accomplished in 2002.

 On the Olympic and World Championship stage, OSU Men's Gymnastics is well represented, by gymnasts and coaches.
 The Olympian list includes: Miles Avery (asst coach 1996, 2000, 2004, 2008), Peter Kormann (Athlete in 1976, Head Coach 1996, 2000), Raj Bhavsar (2004, 2008), Jamie Natalie (2000), Gil Pinto (1988), Kip Simons (1994), Blaine Wilson (1996, 2000, 2004) and Alec Yoder (2020).

-Two gymnasts who trained at the Ohio State facilities under coach Miles Avery, but were not NCAA Athletes due to eligibility rules, were Paul and Morgan Hamm - twin brothers from Wisconsin.
+Two gymnasts who trained at the Ohio State facilities under coach Miles Avery, but were not NCAA Athletes due to eligibility rules, were Paul and Morgan Hamm – twin brothers from Wisconsin.
 Paul later went on to win the first ever Olympic gold medal in the Men's Gymnastics All-Around competition for the United States.

 In 2011, Senior co-captain, Brandon Wynn, won his second national championship on rings.
 Brandon Wynn, Ty Echard, Kris Done and Jeff Treleaven earned All-America honors.
 In all, the seven All-America honors tie the second-best single-season performance in program history and are the most laurels since the 2005 campaign.